KyleAMathews/pg-simple-migrations/architecture.md

 - Queries for completed migrations
 - Records newly completed migrations
 - Provides list of previously run migrations to scanner for validation
-- Does not manage schema creation (schemas must exist before using the tool)

 ### 3. Migration Runner (`src/runner.ts`)
 - Coordinates between Scanner and StateManager